My leads are word-of-mouth referrals. Do I really need a website?

 Websites that convert new clients fill the void

 Clever websites help to protect against the negative impact of referral downturns, price hikes that may lose you clients, or the extra expense of a new employee.
-Your website has the benefit of exposing you to more leads searching for your services online, so new users can be onboarded to maintain your revenue levels or to offset an increase in expenses.
+Your website has the benefit of exposing you to more leads searching for your services online, so new users can be onboarded to maintain your revenue levels or offset an increase in expenses.
 Without having a website running in the background, magicking this extra source of clients is very difficult to create on the run if things go wrong.

 How can having a website save me time?